Exploring stories of hope

-If you’d like to further explore narrative practices with First Nations families and communities, Dulwich Centre offer a number of key resources:
+If you’d like to further explore narrative practices with Aboriginal and Torres Strait Islander families and communities, Dulwich Centre offer a number of key resources:

-Video series featuring creative projects drawing on narrative practices in working with Aboriginal families and communities: https://dulwichcentre.com.au/lessons/06-supporting-families-and-communities/?v=6cc98ba2045f
+Video series featuring creative projects drawing on narrative practices in working with Aboriginal and Torres Strait Islander families and communities: https://dulwichcentre.com.au/lessons/06-supporting-families-and-communities/?v=6cc98ba2045f

 Wingard, B., Johnson, C., & Drahm-Butler, T. (2015).
 Aboriginal narrative practice: Honouring storylines of pride, strength and creativity.
 Adelaide, Australia: Dulwich Centre Publications.